 After the general election in October 2020, committees put out media releases or ads encouraging people to apply to be NSMs.
 Women in Public Life promoted the vacancies in our newsletter, on our website and on social media to encourage women to put themselves forward.

-To better understand the reasons behind the number of women appointed, and to improve the support we give to the committees and potential candidates in future recruitment programmes, we submitted an Access to Public Information Request asking how many applications from women and men each committee had received, how many had been shortlisted etc. We are grateful to the officers of those committees for their comprehensive responses to our request.
+To better understand the reasons behind the low number of women appointed, and to improve the support we give to the committees and potential candidates in future recruitment programmes, in February 2021 we submitted an Access to Public Information Request asking how many applications from women and men each committee had received, how many had been shortlisted etc. We are grateful to the officers of those committees for their comprehensive responses to our request.

-- The percentage of women applying and the percentage being appointed are similar to the 2020 general election.
+- The percentage of women applying and the percentage being appointed were similar to the 2020 general election.
 27% of the NSM applications were from women and 20% of the appointees were women.
 In the general election 24% of the candidates were women and 21% of elected Deputies are women.
 Both cases indicate that the critical factor governing the number of women who are appointed/elected is how many women put themselves forward in the first place.

 - In total the six committees received 101 applications.
 The average number of applications for each individual principal committee was 14.
 This is positive, showing a healthy level of interest considering it is a demanding role.
 Though of course, a larger candidate pool would lead to a greater choice of talent.